CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 Each transformation is implemented as a Java class that implements an interface.
 The interface contains three methods:
-- One to get zero or more field definitions for any class level fields needed by the transformer.
+- One to get a list of field definitions for any class level fields needed by the transformer.
 - One to get initialization code for each such field for use in the generated transformer's constructor.
 - One to generate any java statements needed to perform the transformation.